camunda/camunda-docs/docs/guides/migrate-to-zeebe-user-tasks.md

 ---
 id: migrate-to-zeebe-user-tasks
 title: Migrate to Zeebe user tasks
-description: "Migrating user tasks from job-based to Zeebe implementation"
+description: "Learn how to migrate job worker-based user tasks to Zeebe-based tasks."
 ---

 import DocCardList from '@theme/DocCardList';